Homemade sweet potato pie is a Southern classic and one of my favorite pies!

 - Cook sweet potato pie in advance, cool, and cover with plastic wrap until ready to serve.
 Leave at room temperature at least 60 minutes before serving.

-Whole or slices of sweet potato pie can be frozen if wrapped in plastic wrap then aluminum foil for up to 6 weeks.
-Thaw in the refrigerator or at room temperature before serving.
+Keep leftover sweet potato pie covered in the refrigerator for up to 3 days.
+Whole cooled pies and leftover pie portions can be frozen if wrapped tightly in plastic wrap for up to 6 weeks.
+Thaw in the refrigerator before serving.

 Ingredients